nephio-project/test-infra/e2e/provision/README.md

    and kind clusters that get created.

-9. While the edge clusters are deploying (which will take 5-10 minutes), we can install the free5gc functions that are not managed by the operator.
+9. While the edge clusters are deploying (which will take 5-10 minutes), we can install the free5gc functions other than SMF, AMF, and UPF.
 For this, we will use the regional cluster.
 Since these are all installed with a single package, we can use the UI to pick the `free5gc-cp` package from the `free5gc-packages` repository, and clone it to the `regional` repository (we